When you outsource work to an independent contractor, should the contractor be required to sign a non-compete agreement as part of the deal?

 On the other hand, if these provisions are included in the independent contractor agreement, it’s easy to identify what you’re giving to the contractor for them (e.g. payment).

-An experienced business lawyer will be able to draft an independent contractor agreement that covers these legal issue and other important provisions you’ll need to protect yourself when outsourcing projects to others rather than having employees do the work.
+An experienced business lawyer will be able to draft an independent contractor agreement that covers these legal issues and other important provisions you’ll need to protect yourself when outsourcing projects to others rather than having employees do the work.
+To learn more, check out our Business Contract Legal Protection Package.